 Before the Spanish arrived in Mexico, the Aztecs named the Dahlia "Acocotli," which means "water cane."
 This specifically referred to the Dahlia imperialis, which today is called tree Dahlia.
 Growing to a height of 20 feet or more, this variety of Dahlia has hollow stems, which Aztec hunters used to transport water.
 Centuries ago, the Dahlia's large, fleshy roots, or tubers, held significant meaning for the Aztecs, who used the underground part of the plant to create a treatment for epilepsy.

 Dahlia, which means "valley," is a reference to Andreas Dahl, though it unclear as to why the flower received his surname instead of being named after one of the first Spanish botanists to study it.
 Dahlia flowers belong to the Asteraceae family, a group that includes Sunflowers, Asters and Daisies.
 "Asteraceae" means "star," referring to the star shape of the Dahlia blossom.

 Love and Dahlias

 Symbolizing hope for an everlasting union between two people, Dahlia flowers are presented to couples at engagement parties and weddings.
 These flowers, which bloom in white and a variety of showy hues, including pink, crimson, orange and yellow, are given as an anniversary gift in celebration of 14 years of marriage, although the origin of this tradition is unknown.

 In Victorian times it was inappropriate to exhibit intimate feelings in public, and the exchange of flowers expressed unspoken words of affection.
-Dahlias, like many of varieties of flower, were imbued with different meanings.
+Dahlias, like many varieties of flowers, were imbued with different meanings.
 Dahlia blossoms represent contradictory virtues.
 The flower's negative connotations of betrayal, instability and dishonesty conflict greatly with Victorian-era ones of dignity, elegance and forever thine, which are still relevant meanings of today.
 Because of its disparate meanings, a written explanation included with the bouquet of Dahlia flowers might help to clarify a sender's intentions to the recipient.